 If you do not want to hire an outside manager, you can let your H4 or L2 spouse manage it for you if they have EAD.
 H4 and L2 EAD have unrestricted work authorizations.

-If you do not know, these YouTube and Facebook do make money by showing ads on your channel even if you do not get benefitted.
+If you do not know, YouTube and Facebook do make money by showing ads on your channel even if you do not benefit.
 This is acceptable as long as you are not involved in earning directly with it.

 You can write a blog or create a website as long as you invest passively in it.
 Your blog and website can earn money legally.

-You just need to follow the rules that you (the H1B or L1 worker) has passive investments in your online startup.
+You just need to follow the rules that you (the H1B or L1 worker) have passive investments in your online startup.

 Again, the best way is to hire someone to work on your blog or website and create content.

 - If you start a photography website and sell photos, then it will be considered active employment.
-The better option would be to create an LLC, hire a manager or spouse with EAD as a managing member.
+The better option would be to create an LLC and hire a manager or spouse with EAD as a managing member.